phoenixframework/phoenix/docs/templates.md

 Notice that `@conn` is available to us in the template for free via the `assigns` map.

-If we visit [localhost:4000/test](http://localhost:4000/test), we will see that our page is brought to us by `Elixir.HelloPhoenix.PageController.test`.
+If we visit [localhost:4000/test](http://localhost:4000/test), we will see that our page is brought to us by `Elixir.HelloPhoenix.Web.PageController.test`.

-We can define functions in any individual view in `web/views`.
+We can define functions in any individual view in `lib/hello_phoenix/web/views`.
 Functions defined in an individual view will only be available to templates which that view renders.
-For example, functions like our `handler_info` above, will only be available to templates in `web/templates/page`.
+For example, functions like our `handler_info` above, will only be available to templates in `lib/hello_phoenix/web/templates/page`.

 ##### Displaying Lists